aiidateam/aiida-tutorials/docs/pages/2020_Oxford/sections/first_taste.rst

 This workflow will:

   #.
 Run a SCF simulation on GaAs
   #.
-Run an NSCF calculation on a denser grid
+Run an NSCF calculation on a denser grid (with an explicit list of k-points)
   #.
-Run a pre-process Wannier90 ``-pp`` calculation to get the ``.nnkp`` file
+Run a post-process Wannier90 ``-pp`` calculation to get the ``.nnkp`` file
   #.
-Run the interface code pw2wannier90.x
+Run the interface code ``pw2wannier90.x``
   #.
-Run the Wannierisation step, returning the interpolated bands.
+Run the Wannierisation step, returning the interpolated bands

-The workflow should take ~5 minutes.
+The workflow should take ~5 minutes on a typical laptop.
 You may notice that ``verdi process list`` now shows more than one entry.
 While you wait for the workflow to complete, let's start exploring its provenance.